catchsomnath/nada-docs/configure-email.rst

 Many of the functions within the NADA – such as registration and applying for access to datasets require that the NADA be able to send emails to users.

+There are two ways to setup your email configurations.
+1) Create a email.php file in the application/config folder 2) Edit email settings on the site configurations page.

 A.	Login to your NADA as an administrator

 B.	Go to Site administration, click on the Settings menu and choose “Settings”